-UPDATED: Is THIS a sign of a market correction on Broadway coming?
+UPDATED (again in 2020): Is THIS a sign of a market correction on Broadway coming?

 There have been a lot of closings lately.
 Broadway has felt a bit like Barnes & Noble after Amazon took off.